planetariumfish/react-remove-comments/README.md

 - from the middle of a line
 - ending at the end of a line
 - ending in the middle of a line
+- commenting out just a part of a line

 Not handling:

 - complex edge cases
 - using `//`, `/*`, and `*/` as strings (they are treated the same as comment markers)

+It should leave any slashes unrelated to comments untouched.

 ## Technologies